etzionas/dev-ops-api-example/CI-CD-setup.md

     ```
     While inside the VM you have to install Docker and follow the Docker post installation steps.
 The links are in the prerequisites.

-    After completing the installation of Docker you have to pull the foked repository:
+    After completing the installation of Docker you have to pull the forked repository:
     ```bash

     git clone https://github.com/username/repository.git